Fumohouse/Fumohouse/README.md

 ### For code

-This project's code is licensed under the MIT license.
+This project's code is licensed under the MPL 2.0 license.
 See `LICENSE.txt` for more information.

 ### For assets